AMalekB-Research/Stock-Investment-Calculator/README.md

 This project journey was mainly for my own personal use, however if I were to be able to develop on this and collaborate with other teams in a company I would...

-Team up with research teams and run a larger usability test round.
-To create a more extensive and accurate product for potential users.
+Team up with research teams and run a larger usability test round,  to create a more extensive and accurate product for potential users.

 Request Devs to:
 * Expand beyond the UK stock market to include USD & index funds comparisons,